Lady Victoria Constance Mary Cambridge, Princess of Teck1

 Marion, Countess of Harewood 2

-Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein was born on 18 October 1926 at Vienna, Austria.1 She is the daughter of Erwin Stein and Sophie Bachmann.
-She married, firstly, George Henry Hubert Lascelles, 7th Earl of Harewood, son of Henry George Charles Lascelles, 6th Earl of Harewood and Victoria Alexandra Alice Mary Windsor, Princess Royal of the United Kingdom, on 29 September 1949 at St. Mark's Church, North Audley Street, Mayfair, London, England.1 She and George Henry Hubert Lascelles, 7th Earl of Harewood were divorced on 6 April 1967 at London, England.3 She married, secondly, Rt.
+Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein was born on 18 October 1926 at Vienna, AustriaG.1 She was the daughter of Erwin Stein and Sophie Bachmann.
+She married, firstly, George Henry Hubert Lascelles, 7th Earl of Harewood, son of Henry George Charles Lascelles, 6th Earl of Harewood and Victoria Alexandra Alice Mary Windsor, The Princess Royal of the United Kingdom, on 29 September 1949 at St. Mark's Church, North Audley Street, Mayfair, London, EnglandG.1 She and George Henry Hubert Lascelles, 7th Earl of Harewood were divorced on 6 April 1967 at London, EnglandG.3 She married, secondly, Rt.
 Hon.
-John Jeremy Thorpe on 14 March 1973 at London, England.4
+John Jeremy Thorpe, son of John Henry Thorpe and Ursula Norton-Griffiths, on 14 March 1973 at London, EnglandG.4 She died on 6 March 2014 at age 87.5

-Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein also went by the nick-name of Marion Stein.1 As a result of her marriage, Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein was styled as Countess of Harewood on 29 September 1949.
-From 29 September 1949, her married name became Lascelles.
-She was a concert pianist.5 From 14 March 1973, her married name became Thorpe.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 2008.6
+Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein also went by the nick-name of Marion Stein.1 From 29 September 1949, her married name became Lascelles.
+After her marriage, Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein was styled as Countess of Harewood on 29 September 1949.
+She was a concert pianist.6 From 14 March 1973, her married name became Thorpe.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 2008.7

 Children of Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein and George Henry Hubert Lascelles, 7th Earl of Harewood